cosmicjs/rest-api-docs/source/includes/authentication.md

 }
 ```

 Send your `email` and `password` to receive your access token.
-Your access token will be used to add Buckets to your account as well as other account-related access.
-You do not need to use the token to edit your Bucket.
-Your Bucket has its own read and write keys for restricted access.
+Your access token will be used to add Buckets to your account as well as other account-related access. <b>You do not need to use the token to edit your Bucket.
+Your Bucket has its own read and write keys for restricted access</b>.

 Go to https://cosmicjs.com/signup to create an account.

 Parameter | Required | Type | Description
 --------- | ------- | ----------- | -----------